beta

 On the Isle of Anglesey:

-Employment on the Isle of Anglesey has increased compared with the previous year.
-The Isle of Anglesey's employment rate was higher than across Wales as a whole in the year ending September 2023.
+Employment on the Isle of Anglesey has slightly increased compared with the previous year.
+The Isle of Anglesey's employment rate was higher than across Wales as a whole in the year ending December 2023.

 Go to employment rate section

-Unemployment (people looking for work) has risen slightly since a year earlier.
-The most recent unemployment rate for the Isle of Anglesey was slightly lower than across Wales as a whole.
+Unemployment (people looking for work) has risen since a year earlier.
+The unemployment rate for the Isle of Anglesey was slightly higher than across Wales as a whole.

 Go to unemployment rate section